seekingcode18/HabitApp/README.md

   - As a user I would want to see my completed tasks.
   - As a user I would want to see my streak

-Stretch goal:
+Stretch goals:

-- As a user I would like to be able to login
+- As a user I would like to be able to log in
 - As a user I would like to remove my task/s
-- Oauth for logins

 ## Methodologies and Processes

 - Standups every morning at 9.15AM
-- Each team member:
-  - Go through what was achieved the day before.
-  - What they're looking to achieve in the day ahead.
-  - if there's any blockers.
+- Significant planning and reflection
-- MOB programming
+- Mob programming
 - Retros at 5.45pm

 ### Technologies

-- Node.js
-- Express.js
+- Node.js / Express.js
-- MongoDB
-- Mongoose
+- MongoDB / Mongoose
 - CSS
 - JavaScript
 - React
 - Git & Github
-- Nodemon
-- Jest
-- Enzyme
+- Jest / Enzyme

 ## Reflections on the Project